The Balancing Act: Mitti, Members and Markets

 RRPPCL grew organically out of the work of SPS on Non-Pesticide Management (NPM) of crops.
 Community resource persons (called khet mithaan locally) are responsible for the diffusion of the cultivation practices, introducing improved varieties of crops and sampling of the NPM produce at the time of harvest, with each one responsible for around 20 SHGs, each having 350 members.

 The current CEO of RRPPCL, Rajat Tomar, is an IRMA graduate and has been with the FPC since 2019.
 Interactions with Rajat and Animesh Mondal (the representative from SPS) made it clear that RRPPCL has been growing consistently even as they have had to make strategic shifts to suit the diversified crop mix of rainfed farmers.
 In the last three years (2017-18, 2018-19 and 2019-20), RRPPCL has achieved a turnover of more than Rs.
-5 crores with the profit reaching Rs.
-1 crore, while maintaining a focus on its social and ecological responsibilities.
+5 crores with the profit reaching more than Rs.
+10 lakhs, while maintaining a focus on its social and ecological responsibilities.

 The FPC as a federation of the SHGs